-10. Will someone carry my luggage if I am not able to?
+10) Will someone carries my luggage if I am not able to?

 Absolutely.
 Just tell us 15 days before the commencement of the excursion, and we will arrange a porter for you.

 It is essential to have shoes that make hiking easier.
-Make sure that your trekking shoes are warm, and made of a waterproof material.
-In addition, check that their soles are strong, and at the same time, your footwear should be comfortable.
+Make sure that your trekking shoes are warm, and made of waterproof material.
+Also, check that their soles are strong, and at the same time, your footwear should be comfortable.
 Before coming on the trip, walk for 3-4 kilometres every day for a week so that you settle into them, and they become more comfortable.

 Usually, each tent will have no more than three persons.

 As with all treks, this one too requires that you are fully fit to undertake it.
-To get into shape, you can exercise for 30 minutes, and jog or walk 3-4 km each day for about a month, prior to beginning the expedition.
+To get into shape, you can exercise for 30 minutes, and jog or walk 3-4 km each day for about a month, before beginning the expedition.

 Only Indian vegetarian food and eggs are served on the trip.

-It is best that you ask your trek leader about sources of safe drinking water.
-For added bonus, you are advised to use Chlorine tablets to purify the water further.
+You should ask your trek leader about sources of safe drinking water.
+For a bonus, you are advised to use Chlorine tablets to purify the water further.

-For ground transportation, we use 4-wheel drive SUVs like Bolero, Max or any car, equivalent of them.
+For ground transportation, we use MUVs like Tempo Traveller Bolero, Max or any car, equivalent of them.

 Absolutely.
-You should definitely carry whatever medicines you are using for the purpose of added safety.
+You should carry whatever medicines you are using for added safety.